It rained for a solid three weeks then on New Years Day the sun came out so we headed for the hills, the Cotswolds.

 The last time we walked from Wotton to North Nibley where we looked across the valley to Stinchcombe Hill from the Tyndale Monument.
 On this occasion we decided to walk around the edge of Stinchcombe Hill following the Cotswold Way as we reasoned that this was likely to be less muddy than at lower levels.

 In 1964 I joined Lister Blackstone Marine and for several years was based in Dursley where the range of Lister engines were then manufactured so it is an area with which I was familiar.
 Much had changed in the interim.
 They have knocked down the old Lister service school but the pub I frequented for my daily ploughmans lunch was still upright.
+They have a new Sainsbury and a swimming pool with a new road bypassing the main street which is now pedestrianised but the old place still looks as shabby chic as ever and that is being kind!

 The shot on the left is taken from close to the car park looking South West over the Severn Valley.